gisaia/arlas_cli/docs/docs/confs.md

 The `arlas_cli confs create` command has to be filled with options specific to your ARLAS deployment.

-Those options can be filled as describe in the following sections.
+Those options can be filled as described in the following sections.

-!!! note

-    For ARLAS cloud deployment, a pre-filled variables file is furnished with a simple command to copy/paste.

 #### ARLAS Authentication

 For ARLAS, keycloak and ARLAS IAM authentications are supported.

 === "ARLAS IAM"